Moroccan Inspired Chicken: A Meal for Multiple Senses

 Needed Something Else…

 I was super excited for the chicken and the rice.
 But it needed just something more.
 I was inspiring my meal by watching Mark Wiens in his trip to Morocco.
 If you’re unfamiliar with him and love food, be sure to check his channel out.

 So I made this Moroccan Inspired Cucumber Salad which perfectly accompanied this meal with it’s light lemon and olive oil dressing.

 This was a delicious experiment in food.
-After this quarantine mess is over, I’d love to find somewhere to try Moroccan food and see how close I got it.
+I’d love to find somewhere to try Moroccan food and see how close I got it.

 Matt’s only request was to use chicken breast next time instead of the drumstick and thighs.
 Fair enough; however, he does love bone in wings, so I’m not sure about that one….